TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 When using this option, resource usage for rate limiting does not increase with traffic.
-A simple counter with expiry is created for every window, and removed when the window elapses.
+A simple counter with expiry is created for every window and removed when the window elapses.
 Regardless of the traffic received, Redis is not impacted in a negative way, resource usage remains constant.